 - Outstanding support is evident throughout the school.
-We have strong systems to provide appropriate support in meeting the needs of individuals and to ensure all students feel secure - One Deputy Headteacher,

-Student Support and 3 Assistant Headteachers, Student Support, who oversee each key stage, in addition to a dedicated Assistant Headteacher for Inclusion
+We have strong systems to provide appropriate support in meeting the needs of individuals and to ensure all students feel secure - One Deputy Headteacher, Student Support and 3 Assistant Headteachers, Student Support, who oversee each key stage, in addition to a dedicated Assistant

+- Headteacher for Inclusion
-- Each Year group has 2 Year Coordinators who lead and manage 162 students each

-- Form groups of 27 with continuity of Form Tutors.
+- Each Year group has 2 Year Heads of Year who lead and manage 162 students eachForm groups of 27 with continuity of Form Tutors.

 - Lesson by lesson electronic monitoring of attendance, homework, equipment, behaviour and effort

-- Systematic follow up by Year Coordinators to address any concerns in effort, homework or behaviour
+- Systematic follow up by Heads of Year to address any concerns in effort, homework or behaviour

-- Close liaison with parents, with 2

-written reports as well as a Parent/

-Carers' Consultation meeting each

-year.
-There are 2 opportunities for

-parents of the new Year 7 to meet

-with staff before Christmas
+- Close liaison with parents, with 2 tracking reports as well as a Parent/ Carers' Consultation meeting each year.
+There are 2 opportunities for parents of the new Year 7 to meet with staff before Christmas

 - Rewards and celebration of achievement

 - Many opportunities for student leadership and responsibility

 - Attendance Officer

 - School Counsellor

 - School Nurse

 - Daffon Wellbeing Hub

 - Mentoring centre including 6th Form and Year 11 Peer Mentors as well as outside mentors

 - Award-Winning Careers Education

 - Individual guidance interviews with senior staff at transitions and other points as necessary

 - Inclusion Centre